zhangxinghub/zhangxinghub.github.io/README.md

   > **Media coverage**: the Times, the Telegraph, the Daily Mail, Huffington Post, Xinhua News Agency, People.com.cn, Asian Scientists

 ### Working Papers
+-  **[Withdrawal Management and Digital Addiction](https://www.dropbox.com/scl/fi/40al1vru4ob6s5mgwslfu/Withdrawal_Management.pdf?rlkey=5lsxly8j7tce77jld3ivd8h5u&dl=0)**, with Ganesh Iyer and Xiaoyan Xu
+-
+-  **[Putting Preference for Randomization to Work -- Evidence from Field and Lab Experiments](https://zhongsongfa.weebly.com/uploads/4/8/4/4/48443905/20200515.pdf)**, with Songfa Zhong

+-  **[Doing Less for More: Consumer Search and Undertreatment in Credence Service Markets](https://arxiv.org/abs/2503.21175)**, with Xiaoyan Xu, Weishi Lim, and Jeff Cai

 -  **Chitchat Matters: How Does Chatbot Influence Trust in Customer-AI Interactions**, with Yunfeng Lu, Yohanes Eko Riyanto, and Georgios Christopoulos
 > **The Best Paper Award** in 2018 National Annual Conference of Game Theory and Experimental Economics in China

--  **[Putting Preference for Randomization to Work -- Evidence from Field and Lab Experiments](https://zhongsongfa.weebly.com/uploads/4/8/4/4/48443905/20200515.pdf)**, with Songfa Zhong

--  **[Doing Less for More: Consumer Search and Undertreatment in Credence Service Markets](https://arxiv.org/abs/2503.21175)**, with Xiaoyan Xu, Weishi Lim, and Jeff Cai

 ### Awards and Fellowships